Skip to main content Skip to complementary content

 4. In Processing mode, select the processing mode to use when calculating data quality:

-• Pushdown: Currently only available for Snowflake datasets.
-It triggers the quality computation on Snowflake side, costing Snowflake credits.
+• Pushdown: Currently only available for Snowflake and Databricks datasets.
+It triggers the quality computation on the database side, costing Snowflake credits or Databricks units (DBUs).

 • Pullup: Available for all datasets.
-It triggers the quality computation on the Qlik Cloud engine side.
+It triggers the quality computation in Qlik Cloud.

 5. Click Refresh to recompute the data quality according to your settings.